 Our unique combination of financial and legal services…

-We use a four-step equity selection process to put together a client’s AIM portfolio, and we’re rigorous in our research of the companies we invest in.
+We use a four-step equity selection process to put together a client’s AIM portfolios, and we’re rigorous in our research of the companies we invest in.

-- We perform a quantitative analysis on the company, taking into account factors like growth, momentum, income and value.
+- A quantitative analysis on the company is undertaken, considering factors like growth, momentum, income and value.

 - We study what type of business it is.
 What does it do?
 Who are the key competitors?
 How does the management team perform and what do the financial results tell us?